ARTISTS TRAINING PROGRAM

 The program, which selects 30-32 participants from nearly 1,000 applicants each year, has provided valuable voice training for many of America’s most notable young opera professionals, including Denyce Graves, Alan Held, Cynthia Lawrence, Margaret Lattimore, Mary Mills, Emily Pulley, Greg Turay, Latonia Moore, Matthew Polenzani, Jesus Garcia, Chad Shelton, Daniel Belcher, and Celena Shafer.
 View the full list of past young artists.

-Applications for the 2015 Artists Training Program are due on October 10, 2014.
-Please visit the audition information page for an application.
+Applications for the 2017 Artists Training Program are due October 20, 2016.
+Please visit the audition information page for information.

 The Bonfils-Stanton Foundation Artists Training Program is conducted as an integral part of the Association’s Summer Opera Festival held each year in Central City, Colorado.
 Named in honor of a pacesetting endowment gift, the Artists Training Program has become a national model for comprehensive development of young singers.

 The 10-week program includes daily opera training in diction and movement, stage combat, makeup and costuming, individual vocal coaching, and sessions in career management such as how to write a resume and maintain a performance portfolio, how to audition in order to succeed, combined with rehearsals and performance opportunities.

 There are many places to learn how to sing; there are few places to learn how to be a performing artists.
 The difference is subtle, but it is a difference on which John Moriarty has built an effective and successful training program perennially sought after by gifted young American singers.